 BI developer responsibilities under a magnifying glass

 Let’s have a closer look at the Business Intelligence developer position.
-The scope of duties usually includes:
+The following points will help you while hiring developers.
+Their scope of duties usually includes:

 Setting business demands